Tawny eagle: Nesting success and failures

 Nest losses of eggs and young appears to be quite high.
 Young eaglets often die, at times by their siblings, and if poorly guarded nests are often predated by a probably wide range of predators.
 Nesting success is driven by quality of habitats and food access.
 Breeding efforts in Zimbabwe produced 19 young in 26 pair years with a replacement rate of 0.73 young per pair per year.
 In India, tawny eagles pairs seem to adapt to suboptimal overly sandy habitats by more dispersing nests, and can show similar productivity of chicks per nest as a result.
 In Hwange National Park, 72.4% of pairs present were thought to breed on average in the course of a year, with an average of 0.61 fledglings produced per effort.
 This is and other studies support that rainfall is key to productive success in tawny eagles of this area, with far more two egg clutches rather than one egg ones (which usually failed) and less confined breeding periods in years that had greater rainfall.
 Breeding success, recorded as young per pair per year (ypy), was lower still in Namibia and Tsavo East National Park than in Zimbabwe (0.4, 0.5 and 0.78 ypy respectively).
 Higher nesting success was found in Zambia, where pair produced a mean of 1 fledgling per nest.
-Although an extensive study of lifespan are not known to have taken place for the tawny eagle, it is known that these eagles can live up to at least 16 years of age in the wild.Flower, S. S. (1923).
-List of Birds of Prey 1898–1923: With Notes on Their Longevity.
-Government Press.
+Although an extensive study of lifespan are not known to have taken place for the tawny eagle, it is known that these eagles can live up to at least 16 years of age in the wild.